A formal algebraic approach for the quantitative modeling of connectors in architectures: Introduction

 \section{Introduction}

 Software proliferation has induced the development of massively communicating systems with increasing growth in size and complexity.
-Well-founded design of such systems can be achieved by component-based techniques, which allow the separation of concerns between computation and coordination \cite{Bl:Al,Br:St,Si:Ri}.
-Component-based systems are constructed by multiple individual components which interact according to a software architecture, that specifies the topology of the components and their interaction patterns \cite{Al:Fo,Be:On,Ma:Co,Si:Ri}.
-Software architectures place significant importance on the interactions of the components, captured by the concept of the so called software connectors.
+Well-founded design of such systems can be achieved by component-based techniques which allow the separation of concerns between computation and coordination \cite{Br:St,Bl:Al,Si:Ri}.
+Component-based systems are constructed by multiple individual components which interact according to a software architecture.
+Architectures have been proved fine-grained models for defining the communication of components, that is implemented by the concept of the so-called connectors \cite{Al:Fo,Be:On,Ma:Co,Si:Ri}.
+Connectors are architectural entities that regulate the synchronization mode among the permissible interactions of components, where the interactions are specified by the imposed coordination scheme \cite{Br:Ba,Ro:Fo}.
+For instance, in an architecture with a sender and two receiver components, a coordination scheme may forbid any interaction between the receivers.
+In turn, a connector may impose Rendezvous synchronization mode requiring that all the components should interact simultaneously or Broadcast mode where a component, namely the sender, should initiate the interactions with some of the receivers.

-Connectors regulate the coordination among the components of a system, and hence address all those aspects that lie outside the role of the components \cite{Br:Ba,Ro:Fo}.
 Connectors are distinguished in two main categories, namely the stateless and stateful connectors \cite{Br:Ba}.
-A connector is called stateless when the interaction constraints that it imposes over the ports stay the same at each round, and it is called stateful otherwise, i.e., when it supports dynamic interactions.
+A connector is called stateless when the interaction constraints that it imposes on the ports stay the same at each round, and it is called stateful otherwise, i.e., when it supports dynamic interactions.
 Applications of connectors occur in cloud and grid computing technologies with several functionalities including shared variable accesses, buffers, networking protocols, pipes etc. Rigorous formalization of connectors has been proved crucial for the efficient modeling and analysis of coordinated software systems \cite{Br:Ba,Su:Re}.
-Connectors have been studied extensively in systems modeling with alternative frameworks and expressiveness, including process algebras \cite{Be:On,Br:Ba} and category theory \cite{Br:St,Br:Ba}, while they have been also supported by several architectural description languages (ADLs for short) \cite{Oz:Ar,Sa:Us,Su:Re}.
+Connectors have been studied mainly in the qualitative setting with alternative frameworks and expressiveness, including process algebras \cite{Be:On,Br:Ba} and category theory \cite{Br:St,Br:Ba}, while they have been also supported by several architectural description languages in order to facilitate the specification of coordination among components \cite{Sa:Us,Oz:Ar,Su:Re}.